Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Example of code output for hardness
 ![](/Figure.png)

+The code output is minimal: a linear plot of experimental (actual) and predicted hardness, the quantile-quantile plot of the residuals versus the theoretical quantile values from a normal distribution (If the distribution of residuals is normal, then the data plot appears linear), the experimental and the predicted datasets in 7D by Delaunay triangulation.

 ## Main metrics during training over large batches
 ![](/Metrics.png)

-The minimal of RMSE does not coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
-I suspect that a bunch of experimental data should be removed from the training data to improves the fit.
+The minimal of RMSE does not always coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
+I also suspect that a bunch of experimental data should be removed from the training data to improves the fit.

 ## Experimental hardness data in 7D plot (Delaunay triangulation)
 ![](/Experimental_animated.gif)